SamVanderstraeten/dataengineer-capstone/README.md

 ## Getting started

+### Don't forget to configure AWS again on starting GitPod

 We've set up a Gitpod environment containing all the tools required to complete this exercise (awscli, python, vscode, ...).
 You can access this environment by clicking the button below: